Mississippi divorce records can be obtained online at no cost; all that’s required is the knowledge of the agencies that keep and share this data.

 For those who prefer going digital, there are a host of third-party websites offering services to check divorce records as well.

-Searching Mississippi Counties & Cities for Fee Divorce Records
+Searching Counties & Cities for Free Divorce Records (MS)

 Starting the search for MI divorce records with the Department of Health’s Vital Records can only yield results regarding indexes and is extremely useful if the exact county where the divorce occurred is not known.
 However, should the county be known, the recommended path would be to contact that respective county’s Chancery Court Clerk’s Office.